-You can increase the pollination and growth of flowering plants in your garden by attracting bees or adding a colony of native bees to it.
+You can increase the pollination and growth of flowering plants in your garden by attracting bees or adding a colony of them to it.

 Attracting native bees: plant native trees

-If you have a flower garden of exotics, all species of daisy and lavendar are great for attracting native bees.
+If you have a flower garden of exotics, all species of daisy and lavendar are great for attracting the native insect.

 Keeping native bees: fun and easy

-Clients of AllRound Tree Services might especially note the native bee workshop coming up on 9 March 2018 at the Caboolture Region Environmental Education Centre in Burpengary.
+Clients of AllRound Tree Services might especially note the workshop coming up on 9 March 2018 at the Caboolture Region Environmental Education Centre in Burpengary.

 Preserving native bees and ecologies

-Increasing our understanding of native bees and their numbers is also important for ecological reasons.
-Native bees are under threat from urbanisation, pesticides and competition from introduced species.
+Increasing our understanding of this essential native insect and their numbers is also important for ecological reasons.
+They are under threat from urbanisation, pesticides and competition from introduced species.